Technology Transfer Partners (TTP)

 An Advisory Board has been created from the TTP membership and is reviewed regularly to make sure it is representative of the membership as a whole.
 The most visible role of the Advisory Board is to help construct the agenda for the regional TTP conferences.
 They also help in conducting the conferences and coordinating member presentations.
 In addition, the Advisory Board members represent the TTP members in providing feedback to specific company teams as the needs arise.
 The Advisory Board has a group of people who actively monitor the discussion lists and pass significant issues and findings back and forth between the list and product managers and developers.
 The TTP organization is sponsored with a designated manager assigned to monitor the needs of the group.
 The TTP Advisory Board works with this manager to organize the resources available to the TTP members.

 The primary annual conference is a five day event consisting of formal presentations and workshops—most of which are highly technical—as well as round-table discussions, training and informal opportunities to network, solve problems and improve products.
 Much of the material presented is made available under NDA—which covers the whole event.
 This conference normally takes place in Provo in July each year.
 Secondary annual conferences are held in Europe around Easter time and in Asia/Pacific just before Christmas.

 Additional regional events are planned throughout the year.
 Members may attend any of the TTP meetings but are encouraged to support their regional event in order to be able to network with more of their colleagues and similarly structured organizations.

 The main benefit of belonging to the group is the membership of the community and the self-help resource that this can provide.
 As a member of the TTP you will have access to restricted areas of the TTP web pages intended solely for the partner community including product and learning collateral.

 How do I join the TTP?

-Once you have submitted the application form it will be forwarded to Novell for approval and you will under normal circumstances be added to the group within 48 hours and sent an appropriate welcome email.
+Once you have submitted the application form it will be forwarded for approval and you will under normal circumstances be added to the group within 48 hours and sent an appropriate welcome email.